CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 Enabling authentication causes MongoDB to require all users who connect to the database to authenticate/login to an existing user in the database.
 It is highly recommended that you enable this feature so that the cluster is secure and so that you can remotely access it, for example, with [MongoDB Compass](https://www.mongodb.com/products/compass).

+!!! info
-* For instructions on how to use/setup MongoDB Compass, follow [this guide](/Helpful-Guides/MongoDB-Compass/).
+    For instructions on how to use/setup MongoDB Compass, follow [this guide](/Helpful-Guides/MongoDB-Compass/).

 Follow the instructions below to enable authentication.
 Make sure to replace `[admin password]` with a password you'll remember, and `[bulletbot password]` with the password you used when setting up BulletBot's config file.